 If you’re looking for a laptop on which you can handwrite notes, this is the laptop for you!

-9. Dell Inspiron – Best Budget Laptop for Writers
+9. Acer Aspire 5 Slim Laptop – Best Budget Laptop for Writers

-An i5 Intel processor, 8GB RAM, 14 inch display, a 128GB SSD and a 1TB HDD, and Windows 10 operating system.
-This touchscreen is cheaper than the Asus ZenBook which makes it a great buy if you are looking for a touchscreen.
+An AMD Ryzen 3 3200U, 4GB RAM, 15.6-inch display, a 128GB SSD, backlit keyboard, and Windows 10 operating system.
+This touchscreen is cheaper than the Asus ZenBook which makes it a great buy.
 The wide palm area is ideal for writers.
+It comes with a generous 7.5 hours of battery life.

 10. Microsoft Surface Pro 7